The Creature Walks Among Us: Production

 Unlike the previous two Creature films, The Creature Walks Among Us was not filmed in 3-D. The underwater scenes were filmed at Wakulla Springs in North Florida, today a state park.
-Other locations in Florida were also utilized for location shooting.
+Other locations in Florida were also used for location shooting.
 Principal photography ran from late August to mid-September 1955.

 Reception

 Bosley Crowther of The New York Times reviewed The Creature Walks Among Us as a return to the "merman" series: "The producers have captured some misty but pictorial underwater footage and that the Messrs.
 Morrow and Reason, and Gregg Palmer, who plays a guide with a yen for the blonde and statuesque Miss Snowden, behave fairly well in decidedly unusual circumstances.
 The "creature", of course, is frightening enough to scare the scales off a tarpon.
 However, he apparently hasn't terrified his Hollywood discoverers".

 Home media

 Universal Studios released The Creature Walks Among Us on DVD in a boxed set along with Creature from the Black Lagoon and Revenge of the Creature, and added a bonus behind-the-scenes documentary on the famous trilogy.
+The DVD audio commentators are Tom Weaver, later the author of the book The Creature Chronicles, and Bob Burns.
+In 2018, Universal Studios released a boxed set of all three films on Blu-ray.